 Georgia OSHA Training

-Georgia workers in most industries can benefit from OSHA training courses about workplace health and safety.
+Georgia workers in most industries can benefit from OSHA Outreach training on workplace health and safety.
 Without a separate state program for the safety and health of workers, Georgia businesses fall under federal OSHA jurisdiction and must follow OSHA guidelines.

 Georgia Labor Laws